woss/ipwb/README.rst

 Project History
 ---------------
-This repo contains the code for integrating `WARC`_\ s and `IPFS`_ as developed at the `Archives Unleashed Hackathon`_ in Toronto, Canada in March 2016.
+This repo contains the code for integrating `WARC`_\ s and `IPFS`_ as developed at the `Archives Unleashed\: Web Archive Hackathon`_ in Toronto, Canada in March 2016.
 The project was also presented at:

 * The `Joint Conference on Digital Libraries 2016`_ in Newark, NJ in June 2016.
 * The `Web Archiving and Digital Libraries (WADL) 2016 workshop`_ in Newark, NJ in June 2016.
 * The `Theory and Practice on Digital Libraries (TPDL) 2016`_ in Hannover, Germany in September 2016.
+* The `Archives Unleashed 4.0\: Web Archive Datathon`_ in London, England in June 2017.
+* The `International Internet Preservation Consortium (IIPC) Web Archiving Conference (WAC) 2017`_ in London, England in June 2017.

 License
 ---------